-The Pet Care Assistance program assists low-income older adults with ongoing care of their pets.
+The Pet Care Assistance program assists low-income adults with ongoing care of their pets.

 - Guardians and pet must reside in Marin County

 - Applicant is the regular caretaker of the pet